International Space Station

 Pirs was launched in 2001.
 It served as a docking port for Soyuz and Progress spacecraft.
 It had two airlocks for astronauts to enter and exit the ISS for EVA's or spacewalks.
 Before Nauka was attached to the ISS the PIRS module had to be removed.
 Progress space craft carried cargo to the ISS and attach to the PIRS.
 The PIRS module was be unlatched from Zvezda and both the Progress and PIRS eased away from the station powered by the Progress vehicle.
 The Progress deorbiedt with Pirs and made a destructive reentry into Earth’s atmosphere.
 Pirs was the first module of the Station to be permanently removed.

 Roscosmos plans to build a new space station in Earth orbit called the Russian Orbital Station, or ROS.
 Like the commercial station discussed below, The ROS will eventually splinter away from the current International Space Station that will eventually be retired.
 (That date is 2030 today.)
-The Nauka module will be the heart of the new station and should be launched and added to the ISS on April 20, 2021.
+It is planned that the Nauka module will be the heart of the new station.

 Russian Prichal ISS Module